 - In the format cells dialogue box select Custom, and in the Type section write #,##0, K and press OK.

 - After doing this you will get to see the below result in your worksheet.

-In this article, we saw different processes of rounding a number to its nearest 1000.
+In this article, we saw different processes of Excel round to nearest 1000.
 We saw different formulas along with custom number formatting.
 Among all the Formulas, we can say using the ROUND or MROUND function is a good choice for rounding the number to its nearest thousands as we can both round up and round down the numbers with this single formula.

 Hope you will like this article.
 Stay tuned for more useful articles and don’t forget to comment below if you face any difficulties.